-I believe that I can tell the strengths and weaknesses of a person after talking with them for five minutes, sometimes even less (in terms of their soft skills, intelligence, and also some professional capacities).
+I believe that in most cases, I can tell the strengths and weaknesses of a person after talking to them for five minutes, sometimes even for less (in terms of their soft skills, intelligence, and also some professional capacities).
 But I may still use the question about weaknesses, becasue it helps me to:

-- See the level of your confidence, and humility.
-Good candidate for the job should know their weaknesses, and they should not struggle admitting them.
+- Understand the level of your confidence.
+Good job applicant should know their weaknesses, and they should not struggle admitting them.
 Knowing our weaknesses and our strengths is essential, if we are to choose the right job, and to progress in our career and life.

-- To see your attitude to work, and personal development, whether you see your weakness as a problem you can’t do anything about, or as an opportunity to improve and become a better professional in your field, or a better person in general.
+- To see your attitude to work, and to personal development.
+Do you see your weakness as a problem you can’t do anything about, or as an opportunity to improve, and to become a better professional in your field, or a better person in general.

 Prepare your answer upfront

-To prepare your answer, you should think about your strengths, and weaknesses, from both personal and professional perspective.
+To prepare your answer, you should think about your strengths and weaknesses from both personal and professional perspective.
 What have you struggled with in your past jobs, in the school, in your family life?
 Was it communication, diligence, IT, empathy, attention to detail, meeting deadlines?
 What was it?

-If you can not identify your weaknesses (or if you feel like it would be great to get an opinion from someone else, who doesn’t wear pink glasses when looking at you), ask a good friend, or your colleague, and ask them to be honest with you.
-Everyone of us has some weaknesses, and you should end up at least with three or four things on the list.
+If you can not identify your weaknesses (or if you feel like it would be great to get an opinion from someone else, who doesn’t wear pink glasses when looking at you), ask a good friend, or your colleague, and ask them to be totally honest with you.
+Everyone of us has some weaknesses, and you should end up at least with three or four things on your list.

 Pick weaknesses that are not essential for the job you try to get

-Once you have the list of weaknesses, you should pick one or two that are not essential for the job, and would not jeopardize your chances to do it well, to excel in it.
+Once you have the list of your weaknesses, you should pick one or two that are not essential for the job, weaknesses that would not jeopardize your chances to do it well, to excel in it.

-If you interview for a position in IT, you can say that you are not assertive, or that your social skills could be better.
-Since you will deal mostly with computers, and your communication will be in form of emails, these weaknesses are not essential, and would not kill your chances of getting a job.
+Another example: If you interview for a position in IT, you can say that you are not assertive, or that you struggle a bit with interpersonal skills.
+Since you will deal mostly with computers, and your communication will be in form of email messages, these weaknesses are not essential, and would not hinder your chances to succeed and get a job.